 SET XACT_ABORT ON predicate.
 According to MSDN:

-To avoid the need to add excessive amounts of error-handling logic to your scripts, we explicitly set this predicate ON as part of the build and prevent you from setting it to OFF in your own scripts (unless the Custom transaction-handling mode is used; more on that later).
+To avoid the need to add excessive amounts of error-handling logic to your scripts, we explicitly set this predicate ON as part of the build and prevent you from setting it to OFF within migrations and programmable objects/additional scripts (unless the Custom transaction-handling mode is used; see below Disabling Automatic Transaction Handling).

 Additionally, scripts that have been executed thus far will be rolled-back:

 ROLLBACK statement at any point.
 This is because a rollback is implicit in the use of the XACT_ABORT predicate: when an unhandled error occurs, SQL Server immediately performs a rollback and raises an error to the client (in our case,

 For the most part, we hope that the structure we’ve added around your migrations means you’ll never need to worry about how transactions are handled.
 However there are some use cases for which you might want to exercise greater control over the flow of execution.

 For example, say you want to write some details of an error to a log table.
 Typically, your log records would simply be rolled-back along with your other changes when an error occurs.